OtterTax/tutorial-source-code/README.md

     To create the configuration file manually, copy the file `config.json.example` to `config.json` and edit the file to reflect your settings.
 * Add statements by running the appropriate program for the language you're using.
-For example, ruby users should run add.rb.
+For example, python users should run `python add.py`ruby users should run `ruby add.rb`.
 * Run the check program to check the validity of the statements.
 Note that the data intentionally includes errors to illustrate statement validation and correction.